ejparnell/pokemon-research-team/lessons/01_overview.md

 Let's dive into some terms that we should know:

 - **Agent**: An autonomous entity that can perceive its environment, make decisions, and take actions to achieve specific goals.
 This would be a single musician in our orchestra.
-They play their instrument well and depending on the music (goal), they can work solo or in a group.
+They play their instrument well, and depending on the music (goal), they can work solo or in a group.
 - **Multi-Agent System (MAS)**: A system composed of multiple interacting agents that work together to achieve common or individual goals.
 This is our entire orchestra, where each musician (agent) contributes to the overall performance (goal).

 ### Use Cases for Multi-Agent Systems